nikp123/xava/README.md

     cmake .. -DCMAKE_INSTALL_PREFIX:PATH=/usr

-If you're building from source, please don't delete the source files as you would be able to uninstall.
+If you're building from source, please don't delete the build files as you won't be able to uninstall xava if you do (CMake limitation).

 ### Uninstalling